apify/apify-cli/README.md

                                          should be pushed.
 By default, it is taken from the ".actor/actor.json" file.

 DESCRIPTION
-  The actor settings are read from the ".actor/actor.json" file in the current directory, but they can be overridden using command-line options.
+  The Actor settings are read from the ".actor/actor.json" file in the current directory, but they can be overridden using command-line options.
   NOTE: If the source files are smaller than 3 MB then they are uploaded as "Multiple source files", otherwise they are uploaded as "Zip file".